-Insolvency law in the Cayman Islands is principally regulated by the Companies Law (2016 Revision) and the Companies Winding Up Rules 2008, and they are supplemented by a wide body of case law.
-The following guidance is summary only.
+Insolvency law in the Cayman Islands is principally regulated by the Companies Act (2023 Revision) (the Companies Act) and the Companies Winding Up Rules (2023 Consolidation), and they are supplemented by a wide body of case law.

-- Upon making an order for the appointment of a liquidator, the commencement of the winding up is deemed to relate back to the time of the presentation of the petition, and all dispositions of the company's property between the date of the petition and order are void unless the Court otherwise orders.
+- Upon making an order for the appointment of a liquidator, the commencement of the winding up is deemed to relate back to the time of the presentation of the petition, and all dispositions of the company's property between the date of the petition and order are void unless the court otherwise orders.

 - A liquidator has no right to disclaim either onerous property or unprofitable contracts under Cayman Islands law.

 - A liquidator may challenge transactions entered into in the twilight period prior to insolvency where such transactions constitute either a preference or a disposition at an undervalue.
 There is no separate avoidance regime for floating charges.
-In each case the company must have been unable to pay its debts at the relevant time, or the transaction caused it to become unable to pay its debts.
-The relevant vulnerability period is six months prior to the commencement of winding up in the case of preferences, and six years in the case of dispositions at an undervalue.
+In each case the company must have been unable to pay its debts at the relevant time or the transaction caused it to become unable to pay its debts.
+The relevant vulnerability period is six months prior to the commencement of the winding up in the case of preferences, and six years in the case of dispositions at an undervalue.
 In relation to preferences it is necessary to show an "intention to prefer" on the part of the insolvent company to challenge a transaction as a preference, but if the preferred party is a related party there is presumed to be an intention to prefer.

 - A liquidator can also pursue former directors (including shadow or de facto directors) and officers of the company for either misfeasance or fraudulent trading.
-If it appears that any person has been carrying on the business of the company to defraud creditors or for any fraudulent purpose the liquidator may apply to the Court for an order that such persons make a contribution to the company's assets.
+If it appears that any person has been carrying on the business of the company to defraud creditors or for any fraudulent purpose the liquidator may apply to the court for an order that such persons make a contribution to the company's assets.